atsushieno/ktmidi/README.md

 ## Platform Access API

-For platform MIDI access API, we cover Android MIDI API (in Kotlin), javax.sound.midi API (with limited feature set), and ALSA Sequencer.
-For dependency resolution reason, ALSA implementation is split from here - see [atsushieno/ktmidi-jvm-desktop](https://github.com/atsushieno/ktmidi-jvm-desktop) project.
+For platform MIDI access API, we cover Android MIDI API (in Kotlin), javax.sound.midi API (with limited feature set) and ALSA Sequencer.

+For dependency resolution reason, ALSA implementation is split from `ktmidi-jvm` and formed as `ktmidi-jvm-desktop`.

 ktmidi builds for Kotlin/JVM, Kotlin/JS and Kotlin/Native (though I only develop with Kotlin/JVM so far).